xspanger3770/GlobalQuake/CONTRIBUTING.md

 4. Push your branch to your forked repository.
 5. Create a pull request against the `develop` branch of the main repository.

+## Code Style

+Code style guidelines haven't been established yet, but simply following your IDE's warnings and suggestions, ideally from Intellij, is good enough.

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the project's license.
+By contributing to this project, you agree that your contributions will be licensed under the project's license(s).

 ## Questions